qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Risk discount.
 Doing long-termism action deterministically sacrifices short-term reward, but doesn't necessarily get larger long-term reward (tried hard but failed).
 It's an investment.
 The more risky it is, the less "worthy" it is.
 - ...

-When friends and partners complain to you, they often just want emotional support instead of solutions.
+When friends and partners complain to you, they often just want emotional support instead of solutions (don't offer solutions unless you can provide a novel and good solution).
 They often already know the solution but cannot apply it for some reasons.
-(Offering obvious solutions may be treated as insult of intelligence.)

 ## Knowing the biases may be not enough

 Unfortunately, just knowing the cognitive biases is not enough to avoid and overcome them.
 A lot of cognitive biases originate from the biological basis of human's cognitive function, which cannot change from just knowledge.

 Related: [Understanding the Limits of Metacognitive Awareness on Debiasing](https://www.hbs.edu/ris/Publication%20Files/21-084_436ebba8-c832-4922-bb6e-49d000a77df3.pdf)

 Note that the **cognitive biases are not necessarily negative things**.
 They are tradeoffs: sometimes worse, sometimes better.